The-Marcy-Lab-School/problem-set-2_4/fellow-submissions/mark-griffith.md

     let a = 1;
     ```
-    This will not run because variables declared with the let keyword are not hoisted.
+    This will throw a Reference Error because variables declared with the let keyword are not hoisted.

 **6. In the code snippet below, the function declaration comes _after_ the variable declaration in the code below.
 Why does it still work?**
     ```javascript